 Getting enough sleep is essential for your child’s growth and health.
-Studies show that many children don’t get enough sleep each night.
+Studies show that many children don’t get enough sleep.
 This can result in behavioral problems, mood swings and poor school performance.
 A lack of sleep also can cause problems with memory, concentration and problem solving.

 Occasional bouts of sleeplessness or restless nights are normal for kids as their bodies and brains develop, and the tips below can help you ensure your kids are getting enough rest.